balena-io/docs/pages/deployment.md

 ## Basics

 In order to deploy code to your devices you must first ensure they are correctly connected to a Resin.io application.
+See the
-See the [getting started guide](/pages/gettingStarted.md) for details.
+[getting started guide][getting-started] for details.

 Then either create a git repository for your code via:-